Anvita-13/predictive-vehicle-health-maintenance/README.md

 ## Conclusion

 This project demonstrates the application of machine learning for predictive maintenance.
 By combining structured data, feature engineering, model evaluation, and visualization, the system provides a practical approach to improving maintenance planning and reducing unexpected failures.
+The system can be extended further using real-world data and advanced predictive techniques for improved generalization.

 ## References